 For more information, call Cheryl at 618-641-5713 or Jay at 618-641-5711!

 Funded in part by AmeriCorps and the Serve Illinois Commission on Volunteerism and Community Service, Belleville AmeriCorps supports neighborhood and school efforts to strengthen the community.

 To carry out the mission, Belleville AmeriCorps members:

 - Encourage community engagement through youth and adult volunteerism

 - Provide positive recreational and enrichment activities for youth during after-school hours and summer months

 Belleville AmeriCorps was established in 1995 in partnership with SWIC, Belleville School District 118, the City of Belleville and the Franklin Neighborhood Community Association.

-Since then, more than 1,000 members have served 600,000+ hours tutoring students, rehabilitating homes, promoting neighborhood beautification and convening neighborhood watch groups.
+Since then, more than 1,300 members have served nearly 900,000+ hours tutoring students, serving as summer camp counselors, rehabilitating homes, promoting neighborhood beautification, and convening neighborhood watch groups.